Kl4rry/crust/DOCS.md

 Crust is a imperative shell scripting language with a strong a dynamic type system.
 Crust is designed to be a glue language like bash, perl or python while also providing a user friendly shell REPL experience.

 ## Type system
-Crust is dynamically typed meaning a variable can be any data type but it is also strongly typed which means variables are rarly coerced into a different type.
+Crust is dynamically typed meaning a variable can be any data type but it is also strongly typed which means variables are rarely coerced into a different type.
 All types are immutable and Crust therefore mixes in a lot of functional patterns.

-# Datatypes
+# Data types
 ## Integers
-Integers are whoel number 1, 5, 10 etc. They are currently represented as a 64-bit signed intger that wraps when it is overflowed.
+Integers are whole number 1, 5, 10 etc. They are currently represented as a 64-bit signed integer that wraps when it is overflowed.

 ## Floats
 A float can represent decimal numbers like 1.3, 3.0 and 100.2.
 The are currently represented as a 64 bit float internally.